RobotMafiaCTF/RE_VR_Training/docs/EnvSetup.md

+# Development Environment Instructions

 There are 2 paths to take for setting up your development machine.
-Yuo can do it yourself using jsut the list of requirements found below, or you can follow the detailed instructions below!
+You can set up your own machine yourself but make sure to fulfill the software requirements below.
+There are also detailed instructions below if you'd prefer a step by step!

 Requirements: